Visitation Rights of Non-Custodial Parents in Pakistan

 When a matter of visitation comes before the Family Courts of Pakistan, they gain the status of loco parentis and act for the welfare of the minor children.
 The rights of the parents towards their children sometimes amalgamate with the rights of the children in the welfare of the minors.

-It was decided in 2023 CLC 2110 that; while deciding custody and visitation schedules, the welfare of the minor is paramount.
-Courts should avoid short meetings in the court premises as they hinder bonding with the non-custodial parent, risking the child’s negative perception of that parent.
-Proper interaction time must be ensured to foster a healthy relationship and prevent long-term negative effects on the child’s development.
+The Court held that while deciding custody and visitation schedules, the welfare of the minor is paramount.
+Don’t have short meetings at the court because this makes bonding with the non-custodial parent impossible and the child may possibly look at that parent negatively.
+Good interaction time must be ensured to grow a healthy relationship.

 Conclusion